Dockerbound-Immortal/PRENT-Stack/README.md

 This template contains a complete stack utilising a `Node` API and `React` frontend with both backend and frontend `TypeScript` configured.

+# Why Use This Template?

+## Modularity

+This template is completely modular.
+By default you will be able to spin up a Fullstack application with an `Nginx` gateway, but that doesn't mean you have to stick with that.
+You can spin up the client or API on their own perfectly reasonably using `docker-compose`.

+## Ease of Use

+You can pull this template, run make, and have a dev environment ready to play with.

+## Testing Ready

+All the pain of setting up RTL with Vitest is done.
+In future versions we will also have tests for the `API` ready to go.
+There are also some eslint rules tailored to preferences used at a professional organisation.

+## Fun!

+You can learn to set up more advanced `docker-compose` files by simply studying the layout of this project.
+In the future we may decide to orchestrate these containers with `Kubernetes` or `Docker Swarm`.
+We would also like to get some automated CIs running.

 # Usage

 - To run this project for `development` with the `gateway` run: `make all`